babelpainterwell/Scalable-Github-Scraping-Service/README.md

 2. `create_async_engine` from SQLAlchemy works for SQLModel?
 3. To distinguish between a user not found and a user with no public repositories.
 4. To test the github_api module.
+5. Cannot call sync methods such as `create_engine` using an async engion.